levithomason/grok/README.md

     - creating a module
 - consistent logging, replace all `GROK:` logs.
 - formalize a `grok` sync folder with prompt for Google Drive / DropBox
-- finish refactor naming to grok
+- finish refactor naming to Grok
 - flatten structure for easy of understanding, prefix non-module folders `_`
 - grok cli
   - ~~update (pull changes, run)~~